-SPRING TERM 2024 - YEAR NINE
+SPRING TERM 2025 - YEAR NINE

-A PHYSICAL EDUCATION Students will participate in a variety of games, focusing on improving the quality and range of their skills.
+PHYSICAL EDUCATION Students will participate in a variety of games, focusing on improving the quality and range of their skills.
 Students will implement strategic and tactical decisions based on the movement of the ball/shuttlecock into space and choice of skill execution.
 Opportunities to officiate will develop communication and decision-making skills.
 They will also follow a health-related fitness programme experiencing a range of activities that involve a sustained period of physical work understanding how the body responds to exercise in the short term, plus the long-term benefits of regular exercise.
 RELIGION, PHILOSOPHY & ETHICS In the first half-term, students will explore how people from a variety of religious and non-religious worldviews solve moral and ethical dilemmas.
 Students will explore their own views on some of the moral and ethical concerns of the modern world such as the use of driverless cars, development of Artificial Intelligence and genetic engineering.
 In the second half term, students will consider the question 'What makes us 'human'?.
 They will investigate the religious theories of what makes humans unique, but they will also investigate the scientific differences between us and other animals to consider why human rights differ from animal rights.
 Towards the end of the unit, students will look at some of the ethical considerations surrounding the creation of artificial intelligence and we will be asking whether robots could ever be considered 'human'.
-SPANISH This term, students will learn how to talk and write about their school life.
-As part of this unit of work, they will learn how to give opinions about their subjects and teachers, to describe their school facilities and uniform, and to explain some of the advantages and disadvantages of wearing uniform.
-Following a writing assessment, they will then learn how to talk and write about their town and where they live, as well as asking for and giving directions.
-Finally, just before the Easter holidays, they will learn about Easter traditions and celebrations in Spain and Spanish-speaking countries.
+SPANISH Students will start the term by building vocabulary on family members and descriptions, allowing them to describe themselves and talk and write about their siblings and families.
+They will then complete a listening and reading assessment half-way through the term, before beginning a unit of work on free-time activities.
+Key grammar concepts this term will include gender, plurals, negation, key verbs in the first and third person, adjectives and possessive adjectives.